yw562/predicting-returns-with-text-data/README.md

-This repository contains the code developed for my ICML Workshop paper.
-All code was written by myself and is based entirely on publicly available datasets.
-The project is open-sourced and shared here for academic and research purposes.
+This code was developed as part of my work for a paper submitted to an ICML workshop.
+It uses only publicly available datasets, and all the code was entirely written by myself.
+The project is open-sourced.
+I am affiliated with the University of Cambridge and Flab.
+The final copyright of the code belongs to me personally.